Commemoration of the American Revolution: Memory

-Great Men
+Great men

-There are innumerable monuments or commemorations of the major Founding Fathers, with the names of Washington and Jefferson most often selected for buildings, sculptures, postage, and currency.
+There are many monuments or commemorations of the major Founding Fathers, with the names of Washington and Jefferson most often selected for buildings, sculptures, postage, and currency.
 In the 1920s, Washington and Jefferson, together with Theodore Roosevelt and Abraham Lincoln, were chosen by sculptor Gutzon Borglum and approved by President Calvin Coolidge to be the four American heroes celebrated at the Mount Rushmore National Memorial.
 Attendance at the remote South Dakota site reached a million visitors a year in 1959, and passed the two million level in 2005.

 Sites and battlefields

 Today, more than 100 battlefields and historic sites of the American Revolution are protected and maintained by federal, state and local governments.
 The National Park Service, a federal agency, alone owns and maintains more than 50 battlefield parks and sites related to the Revolution.
 On Veteran's Day (November 11) in 2014, the Civil War Trust, the Society of the Cincinnati and other preservation groups announced the creation of "Campaign 1776," an initiative to protect and interpret the battlefields of the American Revolution and the War of 1812.
 As does the Civil War Trust, "Campaign 1776" uses public-private partnerships to provide the funding to acquire battlefield properties.
 By the end of 2017, "Campaign 1776" had acquired more than 675 battlefield acres at 10 battlefields of the Revolutionary War or War of 1812 in six states.
 On May 8, 2018, the organization became the American Battlefield Trust comprised two divisions, the Civil War Trust and the Revolutionary War Trust.